Daniel27110/Dot-Files-Rouge/README.md

-# v1.0.0 release of Rogue Theme for the KDE WM
+# Rogue theme v1.0.0 for KDE

-This config was inspired by the beautiful Rouge Theme for VSCode by [Josef](https://github.com/josefaidt), in particular his extra cozy theme known as rogue 2.
+This desktop config was inspired by the beautiful Rouge Theme for VSCode by [Josef](https://github.com/josefaidt), in particular his extra cozy theme known as rogue 2.

 I aim to produce a practical work environment that will hopefully complement the calm and comfortable feel of the original Rouge theme.